Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 `2012-18`
 __United States Army, National Guard__

-&nbsp; &nbsp; &nbsp; &nbsp; Worked in the medical sector learning how to solve problems efficiently and quickly.
+> Worked in the medical sector learning how to solve problems efficiently and quickly.

-&nbsp; &nbsp; &nbsp; &nbsp; Spearheaded a team, of 15 people, that reduced response time by 50%, for the East African Response Force.
+> Spearheaded a team, of 15 people, that reduced response time by 50%, for the East African Response Force.

 ## Education